OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 >>> min_eq_final = post_anneal_equilibration_process.getSystem(block=True)

 .. note ::
-   A frequent soource of instability in ATM production runs is an overlap between the bound ligand and the protein after a swap in direction.
+   A frequent source of instability in ATM production runs is an overlap between the bound ligand and the protein after a swap in direction.
 If this is encountered the first step taken should be to increase the runtime of the post-annealing equilibration.
    This gives the system time to adjust to the presence of the new ligand, without the